Vanuatu travel advisories

 Information from the past two weeks.

-If you have been a victim of theft or have heard that someone you know has been a victim, please contact the Embassy immediately.
+2. If you have been a victim or have received information that a person you know has been a victim, please immediately report the matter to the police and also notify the Embassy.

 *This email is automatically sent to the email address provided in the residence notification, the email address registered with "Tabi-Regi" and to those who have subscribed to our "email newsletter".
 If you know any Japanese people who have not received this email, please encourage them to register with "Tabi-Regi" if they are Japanese residents in Japan (staying for 3 months or more) and with "Tabi-Regi" if they are staying for a short period of time.